Hell: Hinduism

 Early Vedic religion does not have a concept of hell.
 The Rigveda mentions three realms, bhūr (the earth), svar (the sky) and bhuvas or antarikṣa (the middle area, i.e. air or atmosphere).
-In later Hindu literature, especially the law books and Puranas, more realms are mentioned, including a realm similar to hell, called naraka (in Devanāgarī: नरक).
+In later Hindu literature, especially the law books and the Puranas, more realms are mentioned, including a realm similar to hell, called Naraka.
 Yama as the first born human (together with his twin sister Yamī), by virtue of precedence, becomes ruler of men and a judge on their departure.
-Originally he resides in heaven, but later, especially medieval, traditions mention his court in naraka.

-In the law-books (smṛtis and dharma-sūtras, like the Manu-smṛti), naraka is a place of punishment for misdeeds.
+In the law-books (the Smritis and the Dharmashashtras), Naraka is a place of punishment for misdeeds.
 It is a lower spiritual plane (called naraka-loka) where the spirit is judged and the partial fruits of karma affect the next life.
-In the Mahabharata there is a mention of the Pandavas and the Kauravas both going to heaven.
-At first Yudhisthir goes to heaven where he sees Duryodhana enjoying heaven; Indra tells him that Duryodhana is in heaven as he did his Kshatriya duties.
-Then he shows Yudhisthir hell where it appears his brothers are.
-Later it is revealed that this was a test for Yudhisthir and that his brothers and the Kauravas are all in heaven and live happily in the divine abode of gods.
-Hells are also described in various Puranas and other scriptures.
-The Garuda Purana gives a detailed account of Hell and its features; it lists the amount of punishment for most crimes, much like a modern-day penal code.
+In the Mahabharata, there is a mention of the Pandavas and the Kauravas both going to heaven.
+At first Yudhishthira goes to heaven, where he sees Duryodhana enjoying the realm; Indra tells him that Duryodhana is in heaven as he had adequately performed his Kshatriya duties.
+Then he shows Yudhishthira hell, where it appears his brothers are.
+Later it is revealed that this was a test for Yudhishthira and that his brothers and the Kauravas are all in heaven, and live happily in the divine abode of the devas.
+Various hells are also described in various Puranas and other scriptures.
+The Garuda Purana gives a detailed account of each hell and its features; it lists the amount of punishment for most crimes, much like a modern-day penal code.

 It is believed that people who commit misdeeds go to hell and have to go through punishments in accordance with the misdeeds they committed.
 The god Yama, who is also the god of death, presides over hell.
 Detailed accounts of all the misdeeds committed by an individual are kept by Chitragupta, who is the record keeper in Yama's court.
 Chitragupta reads out the misdeeds committed and Yama orders appropriate punishments to be given to individuals.
 These punishments include dipping in boiling oil, burning in fire, torture using various weapons, etc. in various hells.
 Individuals who finish their quota of the punishments are reborn in accordance with their balance of karma.
-All created beings are imperfect and thus have at least one misdeed to their record; but if one has generally led a meritorious life, one ascends to svarga, a temporary realm of enjoyment similar to Paradise, after a brief period of expiation in hell and before the next reincarnation, according to the law of karma.
+All created beings are imperfect and thus have at least one misdeed to their record; but if one has generally led a meritorious life, one ascends to Svarga, a temporary realm of enjoyment similar to Paradise, after a brief period of expiation in hell and before the next reincarnation, according to the law of karma.
 With the exception of Hindu philosopher Madhva, time in hell is not regarded as eternal damnation within Hinduism.

 According to Brahma Kumaris, the Iron Age (Kali Yuga) is regarded as hell.